TheNebulo/TimsDiner/README.md

 python main.py
 ```

-## Licsense
+## License
-This project uses the Unlicsense.
+This project uses the Unlicense.
 This means you are free to use this code however you like.